 - Venison Medallions

-Venison is a low fat, all natural alternative to purchasing beef, pork, lamb, or other land mammals.
-Venison has been eaten since Paleo times and can be cooked in a variety of ways, with numerous methods!
+Venison is a low fat, all natural, organic alternative to purchasing beef, pork, lamb, or other land mammals.
+Venison has been eaten since paleo times and can be cooked in a variety of ways, with numerous methods!

 Don’t forget to sign up to my newsletter, so that you don’t miss any new recipes!
 Only 1 email per week, on Fridays!
 Sign up form is below!